 - Anti geo-blocking features – Windscribe claim to be able to bypass censored content in over 30 countries, including geo-filters on major streaming sites.

 - No logs – This is a major issue with some free VPNs.
 However, Windscribe is adamant that the company keeps zero logs of user activity when connected to their servers.

 - Combine desktop and browser VPNs – Windscribe gives free users the option of using a standalone desktop VPN client or combining that client with a browser extension.
 This should make your web browsing even more private.

 - Single devices – Free Windscribe users can connect a single device to the VPN.

-- Servers – Windscribe Limited users have a choice of 11 servers, which isn’t much when compared to the 50 on offer for full users, but still beats many competitors who may only set aside a single server for free users.
+- Servers – Windscribe Limited users have a choice of 10 locations, which isn’t much when compared to the 55 on offer for full users, but still beats many competitors who may only set aside a single server for free users.

 Checking out the Windscribe free VPN security features

 All of those features are pretty good by the standard of free VPNs, but they would mean very little without decent encryption, protocols, and leak protection.
 So how does Windscribe do in these critical aspects?

 Well, the first thing to note is that Windscribe is a Canadian VPN.
 We’ve got nothing against Canada, but that rings a few alarm bells.
 Canada is in the Five Eyes intelligence-sharing alliance (with nations like the UK and USA).
 Ottawa has also recently cracked down on P2P sharing, with VPNs possibly now compelled to provide user logs when copyright holders bring complaints.
 So that needs to be kept in mind.